Welcome to our Archelon page!

 The Science of Frances K. Pavel’s Archelon and the Sea Dragon

 Public libraries have provided copies of Archelon and the Sea Dragon since the 1970s.
-And, to this day, very few copies not formerly owned by libraries remain in circulation.
+To this day, very few copies not formerly owned by libraries remain in circulation.
 The book has gone out of print and seems fated to one day become as extinct as the dinosaurs.
-The mission of this essay and the associated video are to preserve this rapidly vanishing book for the future and give it an extended life on the web.
+The mission of this essay is to preserve this rapidly vanishing book for the future and give it an extended life on the web.

 Who was Frances K. Pavel?
 Little about this author has survived in the public record.
 The book tells us she was a teacher.
 We can make an educated guess about why she wrote Archelon.
 In her story, a mosasaur attacks Archelon and rips off one of his rear flippers.
 This dramatic narrative moment may in fact be the place where Pavel’s story began.
 The Yale Peabody Museum houses the largest Archelon fossil ever found, nearly complete except for the skull and a missing flipper (Yale).
 Did Pavel travel to the museum to see this mighty Archelon specimen, or did she read about it somewhere?
 Either way, this fossil may have inspired her story.
 From that inspiration, she wove a tale incorporating biology, paleontology, and geology – and in no small way, a philosophy about the cycle of life, death, and rebirth.